graalvm/workshops/native-image/containerisation/index.md

 </build>
 ```

-Now run the Maven build using our profile, as bellow (note that the profile name is specified with the `-P` flag):
+Now run the Maven build using our profile, as below (note that the profile name is specified with the `-P` flag):

 ```shell
 mvn package -Pnative